anoopmohanvijaya/mypage/_projects/2_project.md

         </div>
     </div>
     <div class="caption">
-        The frequency distribution (or PDF) of the guessed real number samples over time during training.
+        The frequency distribution (or PDF) of the guessed real number samples over epochs of training.
     </div>
 </div>